cosmos/cosmos-sdk/docs/migrations/app_and_modules.md

 If you still use Amino (which is deprecated since Stargate), you must register related types using the `RegisterLegacyAminoCodec(cdc *codec.LegacyAmino)` method (previously it was called  `RegisterCodec(cdc *codec.Codec)`).

-Moreover, a new `RegisterInterfaces` method has been added to the `AppModule` interface that all modules implement.
-This method should register the interfaces that Protobuf messages implement, as well as the service `Msg`s used in the module.
-An example of implementation for x/bank is given below:
+Moreover, a new `RegisterInterfaces` method has been added to the `AppModule` interface that all modules must implement.
+This method must register the interfaces that Protobuf messages implement, as well as the service `Msg`s used in the module.
+An example from x/bank is given below:

 +++ https://github.com/cosmos/cosmos-sdk/blob/v0.40.0-rc6/x/bank/types/codec.go#L21-L34